-- 2. In 2014, the Supervisory Board began analyzing the relation of the compensation of the Board of Management to that of the company's senior executives and non-executive employees and compiling informative figures (Items 4.2.2 and 4.2.3 of the Code). - 3.
+- 2. The Supervisory Board regularly reviews the appropriateness of the compensation of the members of the Board of Management in relation to one another and in 2014, the Supervisory Board began analyzing the relation of the compensation of the members of the Board of Management to that of the company's senior executives and non-executive employees without this having led to the passage of a resolution yet (Items 4.2.2 and 4.2.3 of the Code). - 3.
 The compensation of the members of the Board of Management and Supervisory Board is not published in itemized or individualized form (Items 4.2.4, 4.2.5 and 5.4.6 of the Code).

 The company is still not implementing the Code's recommendation to present the emoluments of the members of the Board of Management or Supervisory Board in itemized or individualized form in the notes or the management report.
 These corporate bodies are boards, which makes disclosure by board member irrelevant in principle.
 Furthermore, the company believes that the benefits of such disclosure for the public and investors are not significant enough to disregard the associated disadvantages-also as regards each of the board members' right to privacy.
-After all, per its resolution dated June 15, 2011, the Annual General Meeting again waived the obligation of the members of the Board of Management to provide individualized disclosure over a period of five years.
+After all, per its resolution dated May 24, 2016, the Annual General Meeting again waived the obligation of the members of the Board of Management to provide individualized disclosure over a period of five years.

-4. A nomination committee for proposing suitable Supervisory Board candidates to the Annual General Meeting will not be established (Item 5.3.3 of the Code).
+- 4. A nomination committee for proposing suitable Supervisory Board candidates to the Annual General Meeting will not be established (Item 5.3.3 of the Code).
 In light of the company's nature, which can be likened to that of a family-owned company, the Supervisory Board believes that such a committee is dispensable.
 Two Supervisory Board members are seconded by the registered shareholders.
-The candidates for the four remaining shareholder representatives, who are proposed to the Annual General Meeting, are chosen in close coordination with the holders of ordinary shares.

-5. The Supervisory Board has not yet stated any specific goals with respect to its composition (Item 5.4.1 of the Code).
+The candidates for the four remaining shareholder representatives, who are proposed to the Annual General Meeting, are chosen in close coordination with the holders of ordinary shares. - 5.
+The company renounces the determination of an age limit for Supervisory Board members (Item 5.4.1 of the Code).